TeamTopologies/Team-Dependencies-Tracking/README.md

 # Team-Dependencies-Tracking
-Suggested tools and approaches to track team dependencies in an organization
+Suggested tools and approaches to track team dependencies in an organization.